uktrade/help-desk-service/README.md

 # Help Desk Service

+**This project was archived on 30 August 2024.**

 A service for interacting with help desks such as Zendesk and Halo ITSM.

 The service provides a subset of a Zendesk-compatible API that should be used for ticket management and creation.

+It also contains the Lambda function code for the email router.

 ## Initial setup